-The law also grants enforcement authorities the discretionary power to conduct police raids against piracy and counterfeiting activities since, as stated above, they are regarded as criminal offences.
-Raids are usually conducted in city areas where many street peddlers or stores sell counterfeits and suspects are taken to the police station for testimony.
+The law also grants enforcement authorities the discretionary power to conduct police raids against piracy and counterfeiting activities since they are regarded as criminal offences.
+Raids are usually conducted in city areas where many street peddlers or shops sell counterfeits and suspects are taken to the police station for testimony.